PaluchLabUCL/DeformingMesh3D-plugin/README.md

 Once the site has been added, updating fiji should cause it to download and install the deforming mesh plugin which can be found in "plugins"->"PL_Mesh3D"->"Deforming Mesh 3D", and JFilament will also be installed.

 ## Documentation

 [DM3D Github pages](https://franciscrickinstitute.github.io/dm3d-pages/)

+This includes guides for using the plugin, and javadoc for using the plugin via scripting.

 # Changes